phoobynet/trade-ripper/README.md

 ## Danger here

-This is a first stab (in Go) at doing this, are there a few untested things (there are no tests), and I need to make some QOL improvements, e.g. generating the table if it doesn't exist, etc.
+This is a first stab (in Go) at doing this, so there a few untested things (who am I kidding - there are no tests).
+I'd previously attempted this in Node.js with TimescaleDB as the database, but wasn't very successful (zombie sockets, slow client errors, crying, loss of bladder control, general suffering).
+Go and QuestDB saved me.

-**Use it at your own risk.**
+**No guarantees - use it at your own risk.**

 ## What is this?